PATIN-A Blog – Based on Experience

 I'm afraid we have no satisfactory answer to that as there are no well-known surveys about that matter.

-As far as resistance to spittle is concerned, we cannot give a general statement for DYLON or DEKA textile dyes.
+As far as resistance to spittle is concerned, we cannot give a general statement for Jacquard, Dypro (DYLON) or DEKA Textile Dyes.
 Resistance to spittle can only be tested on the dyed fabric - not on the dye itself (it is the same problem with bought textiles)!